autoplot/documentation/javadoc/org/autoplot/html/HtmlTableDataSource.md

-# org.autoplot.html.HtmlTableDataSourceData source for extracting data from HTML tables.
-This has been used
+# org.autoplot.html.HtmlTableDataSource

- for looking at real estate sales and weather history.
+Data source for extracting data from HTML tables.
+This has been used for looking at real estate sales and weather history.

-HtmlTableDataSource( java.net.URI uri )
+# HtmlTableDataSource( java.net.URI uri )

 ***